First of all, Welcome to Tzur Yisrael! We are happy to have you.

-Bring your talit if you are a man, or a head scarf if you are a woman (if you don’t have either of these, no worries we have extras that you may borrow).
+Bring your talit if you are a man, or a head scarf if you are a woman (if you don’t have either of these, no worries we have extras that you may borrow, if you choose to).

 If you have a Siddur, you may bring it although all of the prayers will be on the screen.

-If you intend to worship, feel free to bring your tambourine, dance shoes, etc.
+If you intend to dance and worship, feel free to bring your tambourine, dance shoes, etc.

 What to Wear